decanbay/pipedream/README.md

 Does your ```apt list --upgradable```

-returns many packages?
-You can pipe it to apt install directly with the following command
+return many packages?
+You can pipe it to apt install directly with the following piping

 ```sh
 apt list --upgradable | grep -oP '^[^/]+(?=/)' | xargs sudo apt install -y